Blockstream/green_qt/README.md

 Read [our FAQ](https://greenaddress.it/en/faq.html) or contact us at [info@greenaddress.it](mailto:info@greenaddress.it).

+## Verifying releases

+Read our article on how to [verify signatures for new software releases](https://help.blockstream.com/hc/en-us/articles/900002174043-How-do-I-verify-the-Blockstream-Green-binaries-).

 ## License

 Blockstream Green is released under the terms of the GNU General Public License.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/GPL-3.0